Primary tabs

 Feedback

-Students will be provided with feedback via the first and second year review exercises, student presentations, supervisions and the supervisor's termly reports.
+Students will receive feedback through the first and second-year review exercises, student presentations, supervisions, and the Supervisor's termly reports.

 Assessment